System Design Space

 1. Start with Hands-On Large Language Models to lock in the LLM foundation.

-2. Then read An Illustrated Guide to AI Agents as the architecture layer around the model.
+2. Then read An Illustrated Guide to AI Agents as the architectural layer around the model.

-3. After that, reinforce production practices with AI Engineering and Prompt Engineering for LLMs.
+3. After that, reinforce live-system practices with AI Engineering and Prompt Engineering for LLMs.

 What to study in parallel

-In the tool-usage and multi-agent sections, it is useful to compare MCP vs A2A approaches, because protocol choice affects responsibility boundaries and observability of agent systems.
+In the tool-usage and multi-agent sections, it is useful to compare MCP and A2A directly, because protocol choice affects responsibility boundaries, observability, and overall system resilience.

 Related chapters